#RiverReborn: Celebrating 50 years of Cuyahoga River progress

 The year 2019 is a year of celebration across the region as we mark 50 years of progress.
 Fifty years of a healthier river, committed partners, enforcement and engagement, and anticipation of an even more vibrant Cuyahoga River future.

-NEW: Download the complete 2018 edition of Clean Water Works, celebrating 2019 and a river reborn [PDF].
+NEW: Download our latest special edition of Clean Water Works, celebrating 2019 and a river reborn [PDF].

 Learn: A river’s winding history